a11yproject/a11yproject.com/src/posts/2021-07-02-accessibility-seo.md

 ## Links

 Anchor tags are the backbone of the entire internet.
 They are also the HTML elements that power search engine results.
-In fact, of the three ways that Google and other companies discover pages on the web (XML Sitemaps, Inbound Links, Outbound Links), two involve anchor tags.
+In fact, of the three ways that Google and other companies discover pages on the web ([XML Sitemaps](https://developers.google.com/search/docs/advanced/sitemaps/overview), [Internal Links](https://moz.com/learn/seo/internal-link), [Backlinks](https://moz.com/learn/seo/backlinks)), two involve anchor tags.

 Anchors do more than send people to a new destination, though.
 Writing good anchor text paints a clear picture of what’s going to happen next.